singh-man/books/crackingTheCoding/17_hard.md

 32  /* HashMapList<String, Integer> is a HashMap that maps from Strings to 33   * ArrayList<Integer>.
 See appendix for implementation. */
 ```
 We could have also used a substring and equals function, instead of writing isAtLocation.
-This is slightly faster (though not in terms of big 0) because it doesn't require creating a bunch of substrings.
+This is slightly faster (though not in terms of big O) because it doesn't require creating a bunch of substrings.

 This will take O(kbt) time, where k is the length of the longest string in T, b is the length of the bigger string, and t is the number of smaller strings within T.